GoogleCloudDataproc/hive-bigquery-connector/README.md

 The connector allows parallel reads from BigQuery by using the [BigQuery Storage API](https://cloud.google.com/bigquery/docs/reference/storage).

-When you run a read query, the connector first retrieves the desired number of splits as specified by the Hadoop MapReduce `InputFormat.getSplits()` method.
-The connector then passes this number to [`CreateReadSessionRequest.setPreferredMinStreamCount()`](https://cloud.google.com/java/docs/reference/google-cloud-bigquerystorage/latest/com.google.cloud.bigquery.storage.v1.CreateReadSessionRequest.Builder#com_google_cloud_bigquery_storage_v1_CreateReadSessionRequest_Builder_setPreferredMinStreamCount_int_) when it creates the BigQuery read session.
+You can set the `preferredMinParallelism` configuration property, which the connector passes to [`CreateReadSessionRequest.setPreferredMinStreamCount()`](https://cloud.google.com/java/docs/reference/google-cloud-bigquerystorage/latest/com.google.cloud.bigquery.storage.v1.CreateReadSessionRequest.Builder#com_google_cloud_bigquery_storage_v1_CreateReadSessionRequest_Builder_setPreferredMinStreamCount_int_) when it creates the BigQuery read session.
 This parameter can be used to inform the BigQuery service that there is a desired lower bound on the number of streams.
 This is typically the target parallelism of the client (e.g. a Hive cluster with N-workers would set this to a low multiple of N to ensure good cluster utilization).
 The BigQuery backend makes a best effort to provide at least this number of streams, but in some cases might provide less.

 Additionally, you can set the `maxParallelism` configuration property, which the connector passes to [CreateReadSessionRequest.setMaxStreamCount()](https://cloud.google.com/java/docs/reference/google-cloud-bigquerystorage/latest/com.google.cloud.bigquery.storage.v1.CreateReadSessionRequest.Builder#com_google_cloud_bigquery_storage_v1_CreateReadSessionRequest_Builder_setMaxStreamCount_int_).